JAForbes/z4/best-practices.md

 #### Never access closured queries in a query visitor function

-JS closures are fantastic, but Z4 by design avoids implicit dependencies.
-If you access a Z4 query from within a visitor function that is not explicitly in the dependency list you may be surprised that your query does not update when the implicit dependency's value changes.
+JS closures are fantastic, but Zed by design avoids implicit dependencies.
+If you access a Zed query from within a visitor function that is not explicitly in the dependency list you may be surprised that your query does not update when the implicit dependency's value changes.

-It is ok to access closured variables that are not reactive and considered static for the lifetime of the query, but Z4 works best when you store all state on the state tree and reference dependencies explicitly by passing dependencies into the dependency list.
+It is ok to access closured variables that are not reactive and considered static for the lifetime of the query, but Zed works best when you store all state on the state tree and reference dependencies explicitly by passing dependencies into the dependency list.

 ```js
 // avoid